gcallant/Contigo/README.md

+# Since Spigot is now alive and well-functioning, this project is being archived until further notice.
+You may still fork this repository, and make any changes, but no new code will be added to this base, and no support will be offered.
+Thank you to everyone who contributed in an effort to revive Thermos and bring this project up to speed!

-# Since THERMOS is no longer being developed- and servers are reduced to using Sponge for 1.8+, this project is dedicated to renewing the ability for Minecraft servers to use native bukkit plugins along with Forge mods.
+## Since THERMOS is no longer being developed- and servers are reduced to using Sponge for 1.8+, this project is dedicated to renewing the ability for Minecraft servers to use native bukkit plugins along with Forge mods.

 # Contigo